BocceLabs/obies-scoreboard/README.md

 # Future features

+* Model bocce score as a class rather than managing in the bocce team class
 * Integration into `obies-eyes` (i.e., messages are passed to control the scoreboard when Obie detects a change in the game score)
-* Integration with an LED-matrix / 7-segment display
+* Integration with an LED-matrix / 7-segment display (if there is demand; HDTVs are much cheaper in this millenium)
 * Support other games (contributers encouraged!)

 # Contributing